EDMdesigner/EDMdesigner-API-Doc/source/index.md

 ?>
 ```

+TODO: refactor the old example!!

+## Admin level access token

+TODO: example

+TODO: subitems for ADMIN and USER tokens!

+TODO: the only route where you don't have to send token...

 The Handshaking Process...

 To implement the handshaking on your server, you need an API_KEY, a magic word (wich is delivered with your API_KEY), your user's IPv4 address and a timestamp.
 The logic that handles handshaking has to receive the userId too, because it has to be sent to our server as well.
 Our API implementation automatically sends the userId in a POST HTTP request.
 You can set this user id by the first parameter of the initEDMdesignerPlugin.